sudheerj/javascript-interview-questions/README.md

 Unlike function declarations, class declarations are not hoisted. i.e, First You need to declare your class and then access it, otherwise it will throw a ReferenceError "Uncaught ReferenceError: Square is not defined".

-**Note:** Class expressions are also applies to the same hoisting restrictions of class declarations.
+**Note:** Class expressions also applies to the same hoisting restrictions of class declarations.
 </p>

 </details>